-This mega-dog has a poppy seed bun, an all-beef frank, and the works: mustard, relish, onions, tomatoes, pickle spears, peppers, and a sprinkle of celery salt.
+This mega-dog has a poppy seed bun and an all-beef frank, and the works: mustard, relish, onions, tomatoes, pickle spears, peppers, and a sprinkle of celery salt.
 There’s a Relish Chicago Hot Dogs stand in Grant Park near the Art Institute of Chicago.
 Participate in a food tour to sample some of the city’s most famous dishes.

 See Related: Do You Need a Car in Chicago?
 Things to Know

 13. Skyscraper Gazing

 History buffs in your Chicago traveling crew will appreciate the mix of modern and historical architecture and design along the Mile.

 The 438-foot-tall Wrigley (yes, the gum company) Building is a must-visit.
 Constructed out of glazed terra-cotta, the structure’s tower is designed after the Giralda bell tower at Spain’s Seville Cathedral (along with French Renaissance features).

 The property has a secluded park that overlooks the river and makes a terrific spot to recharge on the Magnificent Mile year-round.
 Consider this one of those insider travel tips you’ll be glad you knew about.

 The Wrigley Building is across from the 463-foot-tall neo-gothic Tribune Tower, an international symbol of Chicago since its construction in 1925.

 The 1,450-foot-tall Willis Tower (formerly the Sears Tower) is the second tallest building in the Western Hemisphere.
 It offers a Skydeck experience where you can step out onto a four-foot-wide plexiglass floor 1,353 feet in the air.

 See Related: Unusual Things to Do in Chicago, Illinois

 Where to Stay on the Magnificent Mile

 With more than 70 hotels along this famous street, you will surely find something that suits your traveling style and other travelers in your group.
 Choose from budget hotels, luxury resorts, mid-range options, and vacation rentals along N. Michigan Ave, State St, and other Chicago streets.